 NICHD Training Grant Postdoctoral Fellow, University of Michigan, 2006-2008, Pathways to Literacy Project, PI: Frederick Morrison Ph.D., Risk & Prevention in Education Sciences, University of Virginia, 2006 Dissertation: Maternal use of instructional support during phonological awareness intervention for children with specific language impairment Dissertation committee: Laura Justice (Chair), Robert Pianta, Sara Rimm-Kaufman, and John Nesselroade M.A., Developmental Psychology, University of Virginia, 2002, Thesis: Theory of mind and social skills in low-income preschoolers M.A., Social Sciences, University of Chicago, 1998 B.A., Psychology, The College of New Jersey, 1997

-Lori Skibbe focuses on individual differences in the development of literacy skills, with an emphasis on three themes: (1) children's literacy development in the context of schools and families, (2) the long-term consequences of language impairment on emergent literacy skills, and (3) the development of appropriate techniques for assessing emergent literacy skills, with a focus on children who are typically developing as well as those with special needs.
+Lori Skibbe’s program of research focuses on individual differences in the development of literacy skills for children with and without special needs using a bio-ecological framework which recognizes that children’s development is affected by a constellation of individual, family, and community factors.
+Specifically, she emphasizes three streams: (1) children's literacy development in the context of schools and families, (2) the associations between language impairment and emergent literacy skills, and (3) the development of appropriate techniques for assessing emergent literacy skills, capitalizing on new technologies to maximize access for children with a wide range of abilities.

 Dr. Skibbe is the Director of Research at the Child Development Laboratories (www.cdl.msu.edu) (CDLs) at MSU.
 She manages the ongoing data collection efforts at the East Lansing and Haslett sites, overseeing a team of graduate and undergraduate research assistants who gain invaluable research experience and skills as they assist in the studies at the CDL.
 As part of this project, she works to understand children's early literacy and socioemotional development from 18 to 60 months of age.
 Approximately 200 children are currently enrolled in the lab schools.
 As well as being a resource for research and training sites for students, both CDL schools meet the highest quality standard for instruction and are accredited by the National Association for the Education of Young Children.
 If you are interested in getting involved in this project, please contact her for more information (firstname.lastname@example.org).